 Trail Rating: Intermediate

 Brown’s Creek Lake (167 acre) is managed by the Tennessee Wildlife Resources Agency (TWRA) using Florida strain Largemouth Bass to produce trophy Largemouth Bass.
 Fish surveys as recent as 2012 have documented that there are bass in the 10-pound class in the lake.
 Jon boat rentals are available and a lake permit fee is required.

 Maple’sCreek Lake (90 acre) is also managed by TWRA and provides excellent catfish fishing and quality Bluegill and Redear Sunfish.
-Jon boat rentals are available and day or annual lake use permits may be purchased at the park office.
+Jon boat rentals are available and day or annual lake use permits are available on site via a drop box.

 Bait, tackle and snacks are for sale at nearby locations.
 Fishing licenses may be purchased at the inn.

-With many acres of scenic woodlands, the Natchez Trace State Park offers many options for the equine enthusiast.
+With many acres of scenic woodlands, Natchez Trace State Park offers many options for the equine enthusiast.
 Ride on over 250 miles of public use trails when visiting the Wrangler Camp.
-The Bucksnort Wrangler Camp features one bunk house cabin, camping, bathhouses, electric and water hook-ups at over 60 sites.
-Each campsite has a horse rail so you can camp with your horse or board at the equestrian center “next door”.
+The Bucksnort Wrangler Camp offers camping, bathhouses, electric and water hook-ups at over 60 sites.
+Each campsite has a horse rail so you can camp with your horse or board at the equestrian center next door.